 you know, I work mainly in the field of divorce and marriage and family loss.
 So that’s kind of what I do on a daily basis.
 But I really thought that something you said resonated with me the last time we spoke, so I don’t know if you remember and one of the reasons I want to have you on today was basically, you know, in divorce, it’s very hard for parents post-divorce.
 A lot of times to be on the same page.
 But you said something that gave that I’ve been repeating to my clients over and over and over.
 And I just want to know more about that, which is basically, you know, do parents have to be on the same page, whether they’re married or divorced?

 Debbie Zeichner 5:18

 And so that I think that is such incredible advice.
 Because as I see it often with the issue of technology, and we all know that that’s not going to go away.
-So a lot of my clients, for example, will call me post divorce and say, I need to have a mediation session.
+So a lot of my clients, for example, will call me post-divorce and say, I need to have a mediation session.
 Because I hear I mean, this is I hear this all the time.
-I don’t want my son’s playing fortnight, and my ex lets them play fortnight.
+I don’t want my son playing fortnight, and my ex lets them play fortnight.
 And so they’re like living two parallel lives.
-And when they come to my house, they all they want to all they kind of do is sour on me, because I don’t let them play fortnight, what should we do?
-So how would you in that case, what what would be some of your general suggestions, and then with an issue like that,
+And when they come to my house, all they want to all the kind of do is sour on me, because I don’t let them play fortnight, what should we do?
+So how would you in that case, what would be some of your general suggestions, and then with an issue like that,

 Debbie Zeichner 7:54